 *Some links lead to websites where I am an affiliate.
 Click HERE for my disclosure statement.

 - Snip each stem at an angle just under the lowest set of leaf nodes.
 Trim the leaves so you have a bare stem.
 Edited: you don’t have to trim the entire stem of basil leaves.
 It’s perfectly fine to leave some leaves at the top.

-Place the snipped basil stems in jars of fresh water.
+- Place the snipped basil stems in jars of fresh water.
 It helps to change the water every few days, but I occasionally forget, and the roots still grow just fine.

-Roots will grow out of the stems in about two weeks.
+- Roots will grow out of the stems in about two weeks.

-Growing Basil: How to Chop
+How to Chop Basil

 Chopping basil is simple and quick.
 Take a look at the video player, and you’ll see how to chiffonade basil in a way that will keep the basil leaves from getting bruised.
 The secret to chopping basil successfully is to pass the knife through the leaves only once.
 The up and down of a regular chopping motion will bruise the leaves and turn them dark.
 By stacking, rolling and slicing the basil leaves, you end up with lovely slivers of fresh, chopped basil.